EmmaBurkett/CSE212-final-project/outline.md

 * Problem to Solve

 #### [<span style="color:Pink"><b>IV.
 TREES </span>](3-tree.md)
-* Introdution
+* Introduction
 * Search Logic
     * Recursion
 * Balanced binary search tree
 * Example
-    * A tree has a few nodes which have numbers that corrispond to what an officer should do in an event.
+    * A tree has a few nodes which have numbers that correspond to what an officer should do in an event.
         * Find a value in the binary search tree and run it's execute method
 * Problem to Solve